Integrating Real-Time Collaboration into Your iOS Application

 PSPDFKit and Instant require the latest stable version of Xcode available at the time the release was made.

-A PSPDFKit Server instance and one of our example backends.
+A Document Engine instance and one of our example backends.
 See the Example Projects guide to get an instance up and running.

 PSPDFKit for iOS and Instant.
 PSPDFKit, PSPDFKitUI, and Instant are separate frameworks.
-The frameworks can be integrated into your application via Swift Package Manager or CocoaPods, manually after downloading the latest release from customers.pspdfkit.com, or via Carthage.
+The frameworks can be integrated into your application via Swift Package Manager, CocoaPods, or manually by downloading the latest release from my.pspdfkit.com.

 Quick Start with the Example Project

 Instant comes with a source-available iOS example project, which connects to either one of our example server apps.